 (d) Service on parties.
 The panel or sole arbitrator shall render a written decision which shall be forwarded by the panel chairman or sole arbitrator to the Bar office, which shall then forward the decision to the petitioner and the respondent.

 (e) Client award – judicial confirmation.
-If the award favors the client, and the attorney fails to comply with the award within 20 days after the date on which a copy of the award is mailed to him, the client may seek a confirmation of the award in accordance with the Utah Uniform Arbitration Act but without further assistance by the Bar.
+If the award favors the client, and the attorney fails to comply with the award within 20 days after the date on which a copy of the award is mailed to the attorney, the client may seek a confirmation of the award in accordance with the Utah Uniform Arbitration Act but without further assistance by the Bar.

 (f) Attorney award – judicial confirmation.
-If the award favors the attorney, and the client fails to comply with the award within 20 days after the date upon which a copy of the award is mailed to the client by the Bar office the attorney may exercise his rights under the Utah Uniform Arbitration Act, which provides for the judicial confirmation of arbitration awards but without further assistance by the Bar.
+If the award favors the attorney, and the client fails to comply with the award within 20 days after the date upon which a copy of the award is mailed to the client by the Bar office, the attorney may exercise his or her rights under the Utah Uniform Arbitration Act, which provides for the judicial confirmation of arbitration awards but without further assistance by the Bar.